 Statue of Joan of Arc near the Philadephia Museum of Art.

-There is unlikely to be parking at the statue itself, but back up Kelly Drive at the beginning of boathouse row parking is available free if you turn right up Sedgley Dr and into Lemon Hill.
+If you want to park near the start, there is unlikely to be parking at the statue itself, but back up Kelly Drive at the beginning of boathouse row parking is available free if you turn right up Sedgley Dr and into Lemon Hill.
 Read parking regulation signs carefully to avoid a ticket.
 Lock your car and gather for the start on the open space near the statue.
 There are restrooms and other amenities available in Lloyd Hall at the base of Sedgely.

 Suggested parking locations for the start/finish are public places, with theft and vandalism a real possibility, especially in cities.
 Park during the event at your own risk.
 Please do not leave valuables in your car during the ride.